 The content of the syncrepl consumer is defined using a search specification as its result set.
 The consumer slapd will send search requests to the provider slapd according to the search specification.
-The search specification includes searchbase, scope, filter, attrs, attrsonly, sizelimit, and timelimit parameters as in the normal search specification.
+The search specification includes searchbase, scope, filter, attrs, exattrs, attrsonly, sizelimit, and timelimit parameters as in the normal search specification.
 The searchbase parameter has no default value and must always be specified.
 The scope defaults to sub, the filter defaults to (objectclass=), attrs defaults to ",+" to replicate all user and operational attributes, and attrsonly is unset by default.
 Both sizelimit and timelimit default to "unlimited", and only positive integers or "unlimited" may be specified.
+The exattrs option may also be used to specify attributes that should be omitted from incoming entries.

-The LDAP Content Synchronization protocol has two operation types: refreshonly and refreshAndPersist.
+The LDAP Content Synchronization protocol has two operation types: refreshOnly and refreshAndPersist.
 The operation type is specified by the type parameter.
 In the refreshOnly operation, the next synchronization search operation is periodically rescheduled at an interval time after each synchronization operation finishes.
 The interval is specified by the interval parameter.
 It is set to one day by default.
 In the refreshAndPersist operation, a synchronization search remains persistent in the provider slapd instance.
 Further updates to the provider will generate searchResultEntry to the consumer slapd as the search responses to the persistent synchronization search.